 The National Strength and Conditioning Association (NSCA) identifies three basic designs of strength training programs:

-When doing a full-body workout, you will work the major muscle groups of both the upper and lower body in one session.
+In a full-body workout, you work the major muscle groups of both the upper and lower body in one session.
 This design works for beginner to advanced exercisers and is effective at improving your health and fitness.
-It serves as a convenient way to work out because you can do cardiovascular exercise one day and strength training the next.
+It's a convenient way to work out because you can do cardiovascular exercise one day and strength training the next.

 Splitting upper and lower body workouts can serve two purposes: 1) The exerciser can develop the upper or lower body to benefit sports-specific needs, or 2) It can make workouts shorter.
-While you will need to train most days of the week to meet recommendations, you can make these sessions shorter by doing exercises for the lower body one day and for the upper body the next.
+While you will need to train most days of the week to meet recommendations, you can make these sessions shorter by doing lower-body exercises one day and upper-body exercises the next.

 Separating workouts by muscle group is a practice most often used in bodybuilding.
 It allows you to give each muscle group more attention to develop strength and muscle mass.